The Sabotage of Michael's Bestowal

 Move Two: The Corruption of Hebrew Scripture

-Chuck traces the pivotal moment to 621 B.C., when the earliest version of Deuteronomy was first read aloud in the Jerusalem temple.
-In this document, as edited and compiled by the Levite priests and scribes, the high spiritual meaning of Machiventa's covenant with Abraham was inverted.
-The promise to become "the light-bearers of truth to every nation" was replaced with commandments demanding racial separation and the pitiless destruction of all who stood in the way.
+With the genuine Israelites scattered, the campaign turned to the surviving Judahites and the Levite priesthood that shaped their religious memory.
+Thurston locates the decisive moment in 621 B.C., when an early version of Deuteronomy was first read aloud in the Jerusalem temple.
+The document, as edited and compiled by the Levite priests and scribes, performed an inversion that lies at the heart of the whole thesis.
+Machiventa's covenant had pointed outward, commissioning a people to become light-bearers of truth to every nation.
+The new scripture pointed inward and downward, replacing that commission with commandments demanding racial separation and the merciless destruction of all who stood in the way.

 "Nathaniel, never permit yourself for one moment to believe the Scripture records which tell you that the God of love directed your forefathers to go forth in battle to slay all their enemies, men, women, and children.
 Such records are the words of men, not very holy men, and they are not the word of God."
 (159:4.5)